 - 2 cups water ($0.00)

-- The night before, combine the flour, salt and yeast in a large pot or bowl.
-Stir until everything is evenly combined and then stir in the water.
-The result should be one cohesive, sticky, shaggy lump of dough.
-If there is still dry flour in the pot or everything isn’t sticking together, add a little water at a time until it forms one ball.
-Loosely cover and let sit at room temperature until the next day (about 14 hours).
+- The night before, combine the flour, salt and yeast in a bowl.
+Stir until everything is evenly combined.
+Add the water and stir until it forms one cohesive, sticky, shaggy ball of dough with no dry flour left on the bottom of the bowl.
+If there is still dry flour in bowl, add a little water (1-2 Tbsp) until the dough comes together (scroll down to the step by step photos for examples).
+Loosely cover the bowl and let sit at room temperature for 12-18 hours.

-- Prepare a baking sheet with foil, non-stick spray and a generous sprinkle of corn meal.
-Dust your hands with flour and sprinkle a little on top of the dough to keep it from sticking to your hands.
-Transfer the dough to the baking sheet.
+- Transfer the dough to the baking sheet.
 Stretch and pat the dough out into a large rectangle.
 You may need to dust your hands with flour throughout this process to keep the dough from sticking.
-It will be very wet and sticky.

 - Drizzle olive oil over the surface of the dough and use a soft brush to spread it evenly over the surface.
 Sprinkle the Italian seasoning (or any type of herbs) over top.
 Let the dough rise for another hour.

-- Preheat the oven to 425 degrees.
-Using your fingers, press dimples into the risen dough (see photos).
+- Preheat the oven to 425ºF.
+Using your fingers, press dimples into the risen dough.
 Bake the focaccia for 20-25 minutes in the preheated oven or until the surface is golden brown.
-After removing from the oven, transfer the focaccia to a wire rack to cool.
+After removing from the oven, allow the focaccia to cool before slicing and serving.